The Security News Source List

 LiveOverflow

 A villainous German media company created a clone of Michael Cera, but due to pod contamination he turned into a hacker instead of an actor.
-He now spends his time breaking down NSO group iPhone exploits, dispensing phishing advice and using Minecraft to illustrate red hat techniques.
+He now spends his time breaking down NSO group iPhone exploits, dispensing phishing advice and using Minecraft to illustrate red team techniques.

 Low Level